SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 in the long term by having a single consistent way to write DSC resources, making it easier for new authors to find
 [documentation and examples](https://dsccommunity.org/blog/class-based-dsc-resources/).

+### Tooling for parsing JSON configuration

+To help developers of agents, we can provide APIs to parse the configuration JSON file into a dependency graph as this would be required by every agent to properly apply a configuration.